BrandonTaylorDev/sentimatica/README.md

 # Sentimatica
 ## Edge
-Edge-facing microservice that accepts incoming requests and relays them to the queue for processing.
+Frontend microservice that receives requests and publishes them on the queue cluster.

+## Worker
+Backend microservice that receives messages on the queue cluster, handles the request, then returns a response.